Stop AI Creating Sprawling Documentation

 The Optimal Number

-I run a consultancy with AI.
-My entire operational wiki is about 40 files.
+I run a consultancy with Claude Code.
+My entire operational wiki is 86 files.

 Not 400.
 Not 4,000.
-Forty.
+Under a hundred.
 And that number isn’t sacred - it’s a symptom.
 A symptom of asking, every single time a file is proposed: does this earn its place?

 When I find two documents that cover overlapping ground, I merge them.
 When content migrates to a finished asset (an ebook, a guide), I delete the draft wiki page.
 When a reference link points somewhere stale, I fix it or I remove it.